Israel: Tourism

 Tourism, especially religious tourism, is an important industry, with beaches, archaeological, other historical and biblical sites, and unique geography also drawing tourists.
-In 2017, a record 3.6 million tourists visited Israel, yielding a 25 percent growth since 2016 and contributed NIS 20 billion to the economy.
+In 2017, a record 3.6 million tourists visited Israel, yielding a 25 per cent growth since 2016 and contributed NIS 20 billion to the economy.

 Real estate

 Housing prices are listed in the top third of all countries, with an average of 150 salaries required to buy an apartment.
 As of 2022, there are about 2.7 million properties in Israel, with an annual increase of over 50,000.
 However, demand for housing exceeds supply, with a shortage of about 200,000 apartments as of 2021.
 As a result, by 2021 housing prices rose by 5.6%.
 In 2021, Israelis took a record of NIS 116.1 billion in mortgages, an increase of 50% from 2020.

 Demographics

-Immigration to Israel in the years 1948–2015.
+Aliyah in the years 1948–2015.
 The two peaks were in 1949 and 1990.

-Israel has the largest Jewish population in the world and is the only country where Jews are the majority, and the only country in which Jews make up more than 2% of the total national population.
-April 2025, the population was an estimated 10,094,000.
+Israel has the largest Jewish population in the world and is the only country where Jews are the majority.
+As of April 2025, the population was an estimated 10,094,000.
 In 2025, the government recorded of the population as Jews, as Arabs, and as "Others" (non-Arab Christians and people who have no religion listed).
 Over the last decade, large numbers of migrant workers from Romania, Thailand, China, Africa, and South America have settled in Israel.
 Exact figures are unknown, as many of them are living in the country illegally, but estimates run from 166,000 to 203,000.
 By June 2012, approximately 60,000 African migrants had entered Israel.

 About 93% of Israelis live in urban areas.
 90% of Palestinian Israelis reside in 139 densely populated towns and villages concentrated in the Galilee, Triangle and Negev regions, with the remaining 10% in mixed cities and neighbourhoods.
 The OECD in 2016 estimated the average life expectancy at 82.5 years, the 6th-highest in the world.
 Israeli Arab life expectancy lags by 3 to 4 years and is higher than in most Arab and Muslim countries.
 The country has the highest fertility rate in the OECD and the only one which is above the replacement figure of 2.1.
 Retention of Israel's population since 1948 is about even or greater, when compared to other countries with mass immigration.
 Jewish emigration from Israel (called yerida), primarily to the United States and Canada, is described by demographers as modest, but is often cited by Israeli government ministries as a major threat to Israel's future.